dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Colombia/co-apm-pse.md

 | `Redirection` → `Url_Canceled` | `string` | No | Callback URL when the purchase status is `Canceled`. |
 | `Redirection` → `Url_Pending` | `string` | No | Callback URL when the purchase status is `Pending`. |
 | `Redirection` → `Url_Notify` | `string` | No | Webhook notification URL.
 The Purchase status is notified to this URL once the payment method processor notifies Bamboo.
 The notification to this URL is a REST POST with JSON payload instead of redirection.
 It can also be static and configured by Support Team. |

+> _The purchase status for Alternative Payment methods will remain **Pending** until the customer completes the payment._

 #### Request example
 {{< highlight json >}}